-The thirteen states that require PIP insurance, also known as personal injury protection, are Delaware, Florida, Hawaii, Kansas, Massachusetts, Michigan, Minnesota, New Jersey, New York, North Dakota, Oregon, Pennsylvania, and Utah.
+The twelve states that require PIP insurance, also known as personal injury protection, are Delaware, Florida, Hawaii, Kansas, Massachusetts, Michigan, Minnesota, New Jersey, New York, North Dakota, Oregon, and Utah.
 Of these states, 11 are “no-fault” states.
+Pennsylvania law requires drivers to purchase $5,000 in medical benefits, but does not mention PIP specifically.
 PIP coverage is also available, but optional, in seven additional states, plus the District of Columbia.… read full answer

 Minimum PIP Coverage

 $15,000 per person, $30,000 per accident

 (plus a $2,000 burial benefit or up to $10,000+ for care/lost wages)